Trevor Larnach Player Props: Twins vs. Red Sox

 Trevor Larnach At The Plate

-- Larnach is batting .237 with a double, a triple, a home run and nine walks.

-- Larnach has reached base via a hit in nine games this year (of 17 played), and had multiple hits in four of those games.

-- He has hit a long ball in one of 17 games, and in 1.4% of his plate appearances.
+- He has homered in two of 18 games played this year, and in 2.7% of his plate appearances.

+- Larnach has driven in a run in eight games this year (44.4%), including two games with multiple runs batted in.

-- In seven games this year, Larnach has picked up an RBI, with more than one RBI once.
+- In six games this year (33.3%), he has scored, including multiple runs twice.

-- He has scored at least once five times this year (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.